VincentGoverse/Date2dayTraining/README.md

 ## Troubleshooting

 - AppleScript permissions: If prompts don’t appear, make sure the app/script isn’t blocked by Focus modes or Screen Time limits.
+- Ensure the app stays open: `pgrep -fl "Date Weekday Quiz.app/Contents/MacOS/applet"` should show a running process.
+- Log lines not appearing after wake: tail the log `tail -f "$HOME/Library/Logs/Date Weekday Quiz.log"` and verify you see `wake_detected` after a wake.
+If you unlock quickly, you may not see `deferred` — that only logs while the screen is locked.